alisaifee/memcachio/README.md

 ______________________________________________________________________

-A pure python async client for Memcached with support for single (TCP or UDS) or multiple hosts
+A pure python async Memcached client with **0** dependencies with support for:

+- All memcached commands
+- Memcached servers serving on TCP or Unix Domain Sockets
+- Memcached clusters
+- SSL transport
+- SASL Authentication
+- Connection reuse for multiple concurrent requests
+- Dynamically adjusted connection pooling
 ______________________________________________________________________

 ## Installation